anamul94/boilerplate-starter-kits/README.md

-# boilerplate-starter-kits
-A collection of production-ready boilerplates for modern web and backend applications — optimized for rapid full-stack development.
+# 🚀 Boilerplate Starter Kits

+A curated collection of ready-to-use boilerplate projects for modern web, backend, and full-stack applications.
+These starter kits are designed to help developers bootstrap projects quickly with scalable architecture, best practices, and pre-configured tools.

+---

+## ✨ Why use this?

+- ✅ Kickstart projects in seconds
+- ✅ Built with clean, scalable architecture
+- ✅ Includes authentication, testing, Docker, and more
+- ✅ Follows modern best practices

+---

+## 📂 Structure

+Each boilerplate lives in its own directory under `/boilerplates`: